The-AI-Alliance/open-trusted-data-initiative/docs/catalog/catalog.markdown

 > **About This Catalog**
 >
 > The tables in this catalog list the metadata for Hugging Face-hosted datasets that were gathered as follows:
 >
 > * The tables reflect a snapshot of the datasets as of June 5<sup>th</sup>, 2025.
 (Periodic updates are planned.)
-> * Of the approximately 413,000 datasets queried in this snapshot, 329,000 of them are queryable using [Croissant](https://mlcommons.org/working-groups/data/croissant/){:target="croissant"}.
+> * Of the approximately 413,000 Hugging Face datasets, 329,000 of them have queryable [Croissant](https://mlcommons.org/working-groups/data/croissant/){:target="croissant"} metadata.
+> * There are many open datasets that require you to request permission to use them first, even to query their Croissant metadata.
+Hence, these datasets are not in our catalog tables.
+However, some of them are listed separately in our [Contributors]({{site.baseurl}}/catalog/contributors) and [Other Datasets]({{site.baseurl}}/catalog/other_datasets) pages, along with some datasets not available in Hugging Face.
-> * Of those, we discard datasets without a specified license, leaving just approximately 77,000!
+> * Of the 329,000 datasets, we discard datasets with no license specified, leaving just 77,000!
-> * The licenses are specified as corresponding [choosealicense.com/licenses/](https://choosealicense.com/licenses/){:target="cal"} URLs.
-Unfortunately, many undefined (&ldquo;404&rdquo;) URLs are specified, about 17,000.
-We discarded those datasets leaving 60,000.<a href="#footnote1"><sup>1</sup></a>
+> * Licenses are specified as [choosealicense.com/licenses/](https://choosealicense.com/licenses/){:target="cal"} URLs.
+Unfortunately, many datasets use undefined (&ldquo;404&rdquo;) URLs, about 17,000.
+We discarded those datasets, leaving 60,000.<a href="#footnote1"><sup>1</sup></a>
 > * The groupings are based on the presence of relevant keywords.
 Note that _all_ the datasets list their language as `en` (English), but many have keywords for other languages.
-Those keywords are the basis for the [Languages]({{site.baseurl}}/catalog/language/language) tables (including the one for [English]({{site.baseurl}}/catalog/language/europe#english)).
+Those keywords are the basis for the [Languages]({{site.baseurl}}/catalog/language/language) tables (including the one for [English]({{site.baseurl}}/catalog/language/europe#english)!).
 > * All keywords were converted to lower case before &ldquo;grouping&rdquo;.
-When a keyword entry lists _additional keywords_, it means we grouped together different keywords that we believe are related to the same topic, including synonyms.
-In these cases, we also show a **Keyword** column in the corresponding tables, so you can see which keyword was used to include a dataset.
+> * When a section for a keyword lists _additional keywords_, it means we grouped together different keywords that we believe are related to the same topic, including synonyms.
+(Please [point out](mailto:data@thealliance.ai) any errors!)
+In these cases, we also show a **Keyword** column in the corresponding tables, so you can see which keyword was used to include the dataset.
+(This also means that occasionally some datasets will be listed more than once in their table.)
 > * **Important:** At this time, we are not yet validating datasets to ensure their metadata accurately reflect the data records themselves.
-> * Do you know of any datasets that should be shown, but aren't?
-[Let us know!](mailto:data@thealliance.ai)
 >
 > <a name="#footnote1">1</a>: Some of the bad license links clearly intend to reference known licenses.
 We'll revisit those cases.
+>
+> Do you know of any datasets that should be shown, but aren't?
+[Let us know!](mailto:data@thealliance.ai)

 # The Current Keywords Cataloged